Energy and Civilization: A History, Vaclav Smil (MIT Press, 2017).

 This reminds me of John Michael Greer's idea of "catabolic collapse".
 See, in particular, his comments about the 1970s: https://www.resilience.org/stories/2011-01-20/onset-catabolic-collapse/

-[TL;DR: the utility landscape is bloody complicated and whilst it's true that the high peaks represent improving access to resources rather than improving efficiency of resources we already have access to and the troughs represent 'improving-efficiency-only traps', it's far from obvious that the best next step for our particularly civilisation, for where we happen to be on the utility landscape right now, is a resource-improving rather than an efficiency-improving step.]
+[TL;DR: the utility landscape is bloody complicated and whilst it's true that the high peaks represent improving access to resources rather than improving efficiency of resources we already have access to and the troughs represent 'improving-efficiency-only traps', it's far from obvious that the best next step for our particular civilisation, for where we happen to be on the utility landscape right now, is a resource-improving rather than an efficiency-improving step.]

-I'm skeptical of Psmith's criticism of efficiency-improving over resource-improving (whether that resource is energy or anything else); obviously in the long run resource-seeking must win out and efficiency-seeking must stagnate, for all the reasons described, but it's not clear to me that we're at a point in the utility-landscape where *specifically the best next step* is definitely a resource-seeking one rather than an efficiency-seeking one.
+I'm skeptical of Psmith's criticism of efficiency-improving over resource-improving (whether that resource is energy or anything else); obviously in the long run resource-seeking must win out and efficiency-seeking must stagnate, for all the reasons described, but it's not clear to me that we're at a point in the utility-landscape where *specifically the best single next step* is definitely a resource-seeking one rather than an efficiency-seeking one.

-Steam engines only took over from water wheels after a period of development and refinement (made possible in part by their synergy with waterlogged coal mines, as Psmith fascinatingly relates); the technology (and the social gumption) to improve our energy resource extraction appears to need a similar period of development and refinement (and if you can measure this in terms of eg. trends in the cost-across-time of offshore wind or whatever, we do appear to be progressing through this necessary period of refinement).
+Steam engines only took over from water wheels after a period of development and refinement (made possible in part by their synergy with waterlogged coal mines, as Psmith fascinatingly relates); the technology (and the social gumption) to improve our energy resource extraction appears to need a similar period of development and refinement - and if you can measure this in terms of eg. trends in the cost-across-time of offshore wind or whatever, we do appear to be progressing through this necessary period of refinement.
 However - we need to make changes to our energy usage *now*, if we're to avert climate catastrophe, and the resource-improving interventions aren't entirely ready to take the strain; it seems crazy to criticise the efficiency-improving interventions that may be the only thing that staves off disaster for long enough to allow the resource-improving interventions to mature.

-(By analogy: if a town's energy needs had risen by 1% -say, owing to a gold-rush-style immigration boom- literally the same afternoon that the steam engine was invented, it would be madness for the town's burghers to say "well, we *could* improve our water wheels to eke out a 1% gain to cover our increased needs and then nobody has to go hungry... but probably in a decade's time steam engines will be better than water wheels so in the meantime let's just do nothing")
+(By analogy: if a town's energy needs had risen by 1% -say, owing to a gold-rush-style immigration boom- on the same afternoon that the steam engine was invented, it would be madness for the town's burghers to say "well, we *could* improve our water wheels to eke out a 1% gain to cover our increased needs and then nobody has to go hungry... but probably in a decade's time steam engines will be better than water wheels so in the meantime let's just do nothing"..)